 Despite any trepidation I had about committing time to volunteer during busy periods at university, volunteering has developed my skills and ideas which have benefitted my degree.
 My dissertation focused on how young people learnt about consent, so volunteering with Yellow Door developed my own thinking and understanding of sexual violence which refined my ideas for what I later researched.

 I improved my writing and editing skills.
 This will help me in any later jobs I get, but it also helped me when writing (endless) essays for university.
 Yellow Door has been really supportive and enabled me to consider and refine how and what I’m writing.

 I’ve developed much better time management skills, balancing university with volunteering and part-time work.
 Volunteering has been an opportunity to take breaks from my academic work, whilst still feeling and being productive.

 Volunteering has helped in job interviews: I have a lot of talk about and I can draw on my volunteer experience to employers.
 I am happy with what I have written for Yellow Door and they provide examples of my writing and communications experience to future employers.

 Volunteering can be challenging for so many reasons, especially when volunteering for charities that deal with upsetting issues.
 Yellow Door is so supportive of your needs though (I had a phone call to check I’d be okay before even starting!)
 It’s great to be involved.
 You have the opportunity to learn so much and be proud of what you’ve contributed.
 If you have some spare hours, I’d definitely recommend volunteering.

-Find out more about Volunteering opportunities with Yellow Door, and how you can get involved in supporting our work, by visiting our Volunteering page.
+Find out more about Volunteering opportunities with Yellow Door, visit our Volunteering page.